-- (1) Was your agency able to report asset level data (ALD) for FY2017?
-If not, describe your agency's plan to report ALD for FY 2018 data. - (2) Explain any problems with agency data reported in FAST. - (3) Discuss any data fields highlighted by FAST as possible errors that you chose to override rather than correct.
+- (1) Was your agency able to report asset level data (ALD) for FY2018?
+If not, describe your agency's plan to report ALD for FY 2019 data. - (2) Explain any problems with agency data reported in FAST. - (3) Discuss any data fields highlighted by FAST as possible errors that you chose to override rather than correct.
 Examples would be extremely high annual operating costs or an abnormal change in inventory that FAST considers outside the normal range, or erroneous data in prior years causing an apparent discrepancy in the current year.

-Social Security Administration was successful in reporting Asset Level Data (ALD) for FY17.
-Two Highlighted areas we decided to override:
+Social Security Administration was successful in reporting Asset Level Data (ALD) for FY 2018.
+Three Highlighted areas we decided to override, based on the following explanations:

-- 1. The monthly operating cost for FY17 through FY20 does not fall within the pre-defined operating cost threshold.
-This is the result of a GSA leased vehicle, and the operating cost is provided by GSA.
-In this case, the vehicle has accumulated more miles than what is considered average.
+- 1. The monthly operating cost for FY 2018 through FY 2021 does not fall within the pre-defined operating cost threshold.
+This is the result of two Agency Owned vehicles (Wheelchair Vans) that have low utilization.
 This concern is resolved. - 2.
-The annual acquisition cost for FY18 through FY20 planned acquisitions reflects "zero" dollars.
+The annual acquisition cost for FY 2019 through FY 2021 planned acquisitions reflects "zero" dollars.
 Those cost have not been provided by GSA.
+This concern is resolved. - 3.
+The annual acquisition cost for 2019 and 2020 planned acquisition is zero.
+We have one law enforcement vehicle that was not replaced in FY19.
 This concern is resolved.